Synthetic Controls for Experimental Design: Simulation Study

-We report in this section the results of a simulation study that illustrates the behavior of the estimators proposed in this article.
-We consider a setting with $J = 15$ units, $r=7$ observable covariates and $F=11$ unobservable covariates.
-We consider $T=30$ periods in total, with $T_0=25$ pre-intervention periods, and $T_1=5$ experimental or post-intervention periods.
-We compute weights during the first $\Texp=20$ periods, and leave periods $t=21, \ldots, 25$ as blank periods.
-Periods $t=26,\ldots, 30$ are the experimental periods.
+This section presents simulation results that showcase the behavior of estimators based on synthetic control designs.
+We consider a setting with $J = 15$ units, $R=7$ observable covariates, and $F=11$ unobservable covariates.
+We simulate data for a total of $T=30$ periods, comprising $T_0=25$ pre-experimental periods and $T-T_0=5$ experimental or post-intervention periods.
+We compute weights during the first $\TcE=20$ periods and leave periods $t=21, \ldots, 25$ as blank periods.
+We set the weights $f_j$ in expression \eqref{eqn:Estimand} to be $f_j = 1/J$, for all $j=1,...,J$.